Modeling vs Sculpting: What's the Difference?

 Lots of businesses order 3D visualization of their products.
 But how many of their managers and owners actually know how those amazing visuals are made?
 Is it important, one might ask, doesn’t the result matter, and not the process itself?
 Perhaps some might have such an opinion but this line of thinking can lead to workflow issues and misunderstanding when commissioning CGI.
 That can happen because things that are obvious for a 3D artist are not common knowledge, and most people have little idea about the inner workings of the industry.
 For instance, clients of a CGI studio might confuse 3D modeling and sculpting, thinking that the latter is just one of the forms of the former.
 While technically 3D sculpting is indeed one of the types of 3D modeling, i.e. a way to create a 3D object, the terminology needs some clarification.
 So, let us explain the differences between the two!

-Before we compare 3D modeling and sculpting, let’s define the terms first.
+Before we begin our comparison, let’s take a look at the 3D modeling definition.
 3D modeling is largely seen as an umbrella term used for a variety of techniques of making three-dimensional objects with the help of computer software.
 However, it has several meanings, and the one that professionals use refers to a particular method of creating CGI assets.

 In layman’s terms, 3D modeling means gradually ‘building’ an item by the subsequent addition of polygons — small blocks with three or more vertices.
 3D sculpting, on the other hand, is a process that involves 3D artists manipulating a polygon mesh of an item like real sculptors.
 They shape, stretch, and carve it with digital tools, resulting in a very high-quality rendition of a CG object.